-If the Commission does not approve a State House of Representative, Senatorial, or Federal Congressional Plan within one hundred and twenty (120) days of the release of the Federal Decennial Census Data, the following procedure shall be followed to create that Plan only.
+If the Commission does not approve a State House of Representative, Senatorial, or Federal Congressional Plan within one year of the date this Article is approved by the People, or within one hundred and twenty (120) days of the release of the Federal Decennial Census Data in each subsequent redistricting year, the following procedure shall be followed to create that Plan only.

-- 1. The Special Master shall create a report to be submitted to the Oklahoma Supreme Court that advises the Court of the available Plans and provides enough information for the Court to approve a Plan.
+- 1. The Administrator shall create a report to be submitted to the Oklahoma Supreme Court that advises the Court of available Plans and provides enough information for the Court to approve a Plan.
 The Court shall then have thirty (30) days to approve a Plan. - 2.
-The Court shall approve a Plan that is consistent with the criteria listed in subsection D of this section. - 3.
-If the approval process is not complete by the minimum residency requirement deadline for candidates to the state office, such requirements shall be suspended and not apply for any affected election so long as: - a.
-The candidate resided in one legislative district but, through the process of redistricting, his or her residence has been redistricted out of the former district and into an adjacent district; and - b.
-The candidate either files for state office in his or her new district or moves his or her residence into the newly adjacent district and registers as a voter by the time of candidate filing for state office.
+The Court shall approve a Plan that is consistent with the criteria and prohibitions listed in subsection D of this section. - 3.
+If the approval process is not complete by the minimum residency requirement deadline for candidates to the state office, such requirements shall be suspended and not apply for any affected election.